viadee/vPAV/docs/README.md

 ```
 ##### Requirements
 - Your checker-class have to extends the *AbstractElementChecker*.
-- Only the parameter `Rule` is allowed in the constructor.
+- Only the parameter `de.viadee.bpm.vPAV.config.model.Rule` is allowed in the constructor.
-- Your class must have the method `public Collection<CheckerIssue> check(final BpmnElement element)`.

 #### Additionally required dependencies